Western Quebec politicians fight for better hydro service after 30-hour outage | CBC News

 "I want to work with Hydro-Québec to make sure that our network is robust," he said.
 "But at the same time I will fight for my citizens to make sure that they get what they deserve."

-André Fortin, the MNA for Pontiac, said he'll also continue to push for better service.
+André Fortin, the Liberal MNA for Pontiac, said he'll also continue to push for better service.

 "Having these situations occur creates a trauma for the people in the community.
 They don't have any real faith in Hydro-Québec at this point."